Ditra02/Ditra02/README.md

-- 👋 Hi, I’m @Ditra02
+- 👋 Hi, I’m @Deetra_02
 - 👀 I’m interested in Machine Learning And Artificial Intelligent
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Machine Learning
 - 📫 How to reach me @deetra_02

 <!---
-Still Work
+Still learn
 --->